srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

         :return: this is a description of what is returned
         """
   ```
-  - We pick lowercase after `:param XYZ: ...` unless the first word is a proper
+  - We use lowercase after `:param XYZ: ...`/`:return:` unless the first word is
-    noun or type
+    a proper noun
+  - First docstring line must be a single line
   - A full ReST docstring styling also requires to specify params and return
     types, however type hinting makes it redundant so you should use only type
     hinting